Are You Ready to Vote?

 Here’s a breakdown for each step in the voting process and how to find information.
 When in doubt, go to the website of your local Board of Election.
 The information provided here is just an overview.

 - If you plan to vote on Election Day, check to be sure you’re registered at the State Board of Elections website: You can check your registration, and if you’re registered, you can find information about your polling place for Election Day.

 - If your registration is not up to date, you can still register and vote during Early Voting through same-day registration.
-Just go to an Early Voting site to register and cast your ballot.
+Just go to an Early Voting site in your county to register and cast your ballot.

 Voting by Mail (Absentee Ballots)

-Given all the uncertainties about what November will look like, many voting rights groups are urging people to request an absentee ballot.
-If you decide later to vote in person, or if your absentee ballot has not been accepted, you do not need to use the absentee ballot.
+Given all the uncertainties about what November would look like, many voting rights groups urged people to request an absentee ballot.
+If you decide now to vote in person, or if your absentee ballot has not been accepted, you do not need to use the absentee ballot.
 At this late date, it is best to vote in-person either through Early Voting or on Election Day.

 - You can register and vote during the 17 day early voting period.

-- Early Voting continues through October 31st, and sites and hours are available now so check with the NC Board of Elections website for your county’s Board of Elections.
+- Early Voting continues through October 31st, and sites and hours are available through the NC Board of Elections website for your county’s Board of Elections.
 Hours may vary from county to county, and even across sites.

 What’s On the Ballot